Ishanthr1/Dum-E/JOURNAL.md

 ## June 22 — Design Phase: Vision Head, Power Routing & Scratch-Build Rework
 **Hours: 4**

-- Switched from off-the-shelf kit parts to a fully scratch-built chassis and arm, and redid the CAD for cleaner, more precise geometry — real brackets, fillets, and fastener holes instead of blocky placeholders.
+- Switched from off the shelf kit parts to a fully scratch built chassis and arm, and redid the CAD for cleaner, more precise geometry real brackets, fillets, and fastener holes instead of blocky placeholders.
-- Designed the 3D-printed pan-tilt sensor head carrying the stereo camera pair (fixed baseline) with the ReSpeaker mic array disc mounted on top.
+- Designed the 3D printed pan tilt sensor head carrying the stereo camera pair (fixed baseline) with the ReSpeaker mic array disc mounted on top.
 - Planned the power and wiring path: LiPo → buck converter → Pi 5 and logic, with a separate motor power rail and routing channels so no wires are left floating.
 - Fixed assembly issues from the earlier draft so every part is connected and seated, with nothing detached.